dmars8047/handymkv/README.md

 ## A Note on Concurrency

 HandyMKV will attempt to execute tasks concurrently to reduce the overall time taken to complete the process.
 However, encoding tasks are resource intensive and running multiple encoding tasks is likely to slow down the overall process.
 Likewise ripping tasks are bottle-necked by the speed of the disc drive.
 For this reason HandyMKV will execute ripping and encoding pipelines concurrently but each task in those pipelines will be executed sequentially.
+In multi-disc runs, each disc drive's ripping process will be processed concurrently.